-10 1 Introduction
+1 Introduction

-11 The adverse impacts of poor air quality on human health and welfare are well documented, e.g., Harvey (2016); Robichaud (2017).
-Air quality analyses and forecasts, more generally chemical weather products, are used to help understand and pre-12 13 empt poor air quality events.
-The accuracy of such chemical weather products depends in part on the application of chemical data assimilation to combine air quality observations with independent estimates of the air quality state to produce an "optimal" 14 chemical weather analysis, Robichaud (2017).
+The adverse impacts of poor air quality on human health and welfare are well documented, e.g., Harvey (2016) and Robichaud (2017).
+Air quality analyses and forecasts, more generally chemical weather products, are used to help understand and preempt poor air quality events.
+The accuracy of such chemical weather products depends in part on the application of chemical data assimilation to combine air quality observations with independent estimates of the air quality state to produce an "optimal" chemical weather analysis (Robichaud, 2017).
 Air chemistry observations generally fall into two categories: in situ and remote.
-15 In situ observations come from direct observational platforms like samplers, and remote observation come from indirect 16 observational platforms like satellites.
-Due to the spatial and temporal sparsity of in situ observations, air quality managers 17 and researchers are increasingly relying on satellite observations.
-Such observations generally come in the form of "retrievals," 18 19 and their use involves challenges that include: (i) low information density (the amount of information per retrieval is small), 20 (ii) large volumes of data, (iii) incorporation of unobserved information from the retrieval prior, and (iv) correlated observation errors, Mizzi et al. (2016).
-In the chemical weather forecasting/data assimilation literature there have been several papers that 21 22 have studied those challenges, see Joiner and Da Silva (1998), Migliorini et al., (2008), and Mizzi et al., (2016).
-Generally, other researchers have dealt with challenges (i) and (ii) by assimilating all the available retrievals, e.g., Jiang et al. (2015).
-23 They have dealt with challenge (iii) by assimilating the contribution from the retrieval priors, e.g., Jiang et al. (2015).
-And 24 they have dealt with challenge (iv) by ignoring the error correlations, e.g., Barre et al. (2015).
-As discussed in Mizzi et al. 25

-1 (2016), the problem with their approach for addressing challenges (i) and (ii) is that it is computationally expensive and 2 inefficient to assimilate all the retrievals.
-Some researchers have tried to address this by discarding (not assimilating) some of the retrievals in the vertical profile, Arellano et al., (2007).
-A similar strategy is used by some researchers to address biased 3 retrievals i.e., they do not assimilate the biased retrievals, Barre et al. (2015).
-Some of the results in this paper suggest there 4 are unexpected adverse impacts from discarding selected elements and assimilating the remaining elements of a retrieval 5 profile.
-Mizzi et al. (2016) introduced the assimilation of "compact phase space retrievals" (CPSRs) to address challenges (i) 6 7 and (ii) without discarding elements of the retrieval profile.
-In this paper, we extend the CPSR algorithm to truncated retrievals 8 profiles (retrieval profiles where some of the elements of the profile are not assimilated).
-However, as discussed herein, the assimilation of truncated retrieval profile gives unexpected results due to role of the averaging kernel in the retrieval forward 10 operator.
+In situ observations come from direct observational platforms like samplers, and remote observations come from indirect observational platforms like satellites.
+Due to the spatial and temporal sparsity of in situ observations, air quality managers and researchers are increasingly relying on satellite observations.
+Such observations generally come in the form of "retrievals," and their use involves challenges that include (i) low information density (the amount of information per retrieval is small), (ii) large volumes of data, (iii) incorporation of unobserved information from the retrieval prior, and (iv) correlated observation errors (Mizzi et al., 2016).
+In the chemical weather forecasting/data assimilation literature, there have been several papers that have studied those challenges; see Joiner and Da Silva (2006), Migliorini et al. (2008), and Mizzi et al. (2016).
+Generally, other researchers have dealt with challenges (i) and (ii) by assimilating all the available retrievals (e.g., Jiang et al., 2015).
+They have dealt with challenge (iii) by assimilating the contribution from the retrieval priors (e.g., Jiang et al., 2015), and they have dealt with challenge (iv) by ignoring the error correlations (e.g., Barre et al., 2015).
+As discussed in Mizzi et al. (2016), the problem with their approach for addressing challenges (i) and (ii) is that it is computationally expensive and inefficient to assimilate all the retrievals.
+Some researchers have tried to address this by discarding (not assimilating) some of the retrievals in the vertical profile (Arellano Jr. et al., 2007).
+A similar strategy is used by some researchers to address biased retrievals; i.e., they do not assimilate the biased retrievals (Barre et al., 2015).
+Some of the results in this paper suggest there are unexpected adverse impacts from discarding selected elements and assimilating the remaining elements of a retrieval profile.
+Mizzi et al. (2016) introduced the assimilation of "compact phase space retrievals" (CPSRs) to address challenges (i) and (ii) without discarding elements of the retrieval profile.
+In this paper, we extend the CPSR algorithm to truncated retrieval profiles (retrieval profiles where some of the elements of the profile are not assimilated).
+However, as discussed herein, the assimilation of truncated retrieval profiles gives unexpected results due to role of the averaging kernel in the retrieval forward operator.